S-Prehn/DistrSys/README.md

 * Shubham Jinde : S3993914
 * Sebastian Prehn : S3013472

-## General Information
+## Run Instructions:

-The java scripts can be compiled executing the attached bash script [compile.sh](./compile.sh) with: `bash compile.sh`
+* The java scripts can be compiled executing the attached bash script [compile.sh](./compile.sh) with: `bash compile.sh`

+### Part a: Socket Implementation:

-The SocketInvertServer takes as input the port number it should connect to, like for instance: `java SocketInvertServer 8000`
+* The `SocketInvertServer` takes as input the port number it should connect to, like for instance: `java SocketInvertServer <port-number>`

-The SocketInvertClient Module takes as input the name of the machine that hosts the SocketInvertServer and the server's port id.
-For instance, assuming that server and client run on the same machine the compiled script can be run with: `java SocketInvertClient $HOSTNAME 8000`
+* The `SocketInvertClient` Module takes as input the name of the machine that hosts the `SocketInvertServer` and the server's port id.
+For instance, assuming that server and client run on the same machine the compiled script can be run with: `java SocketInvertClient <server-host> <server-port>`
+* Enter strings to invert in the client terminal

+___

+### Part b: RMI Implementation:

+* Start the RMI registry in background with the command: `rmiregistry &`
+* Start the RMI server using the command: `java RMIInvertServer`
+* Start the RMI client using the command: `java RMIInvertClient <server-host>`
+* Enter strings to invert in the client terminal

 ## Content Source Files